 Nutella, sugar and Alzheimer’s: A chilling truth

+Ultra-processed foods such as industrial buns, chocolate bars, spreads, soft drinks and sweetened beverages, pan-fried vegetables and some cooked meats are classified by NOVA as level 4.
+They contain numerous additives, flavourings, excess sugars or have undergone destructive treatments (extrusion, blow moulding, etc.).
+One of the prime examples is a famous spread: Nutella.
 Nutella, appreciated for its sweetness and unique taste, is a staple in many households.
-But behind its apparent harmlessness lies a worrying reality linked to excessive sugar consumption and its potential health consequences, particularly in relation to neurodegenerative diseases such as Alzheimer’s.
+But behind its apparent harmlessness lies a worrying reality linked to the excessive consumption of sugar and its potential consequences for health, particularly in relation to neurodegenerative diseases such as Alzheimer’s.

 The impact of sugar on cognitive health

 Prolonged exposure to sugar has long been associated with health problems such as diabetes and obesity.
 However, recent studies show that sugar may also play a role in cognitive decline and the development of diseases such as Alzheimer’s.
-A prospective study of more than 210,000 participants found that excessive sugar consumption significantly increased the risk of dementia and Alzheimer’s disease.
+Consuming too much sugar can affect the development and functioning of our brains.
+For example, high sugar consumption during adolescence (a period of rapid brain development) impairs learning and memory capacity in adulthood.
+The link with the bacteria in our gut has also been demonstrated by changes in the microbiota, correlated with disturbances in cognitive processes.
+A prospective study of over 210,000 participants revealed that excessive sugar consumption significantly increases the risk of dementia and Alzheimer’s disease.

-Nutella, although delicious, contains significant amounts of sugar.
+Nutella, although delicious, contains large quantities of sugar.
 A standard portion of Nutella contains around 11 grams of sugar, almost 50% of the recommended daily intake for an average adult.
-Regular consumption of high-sugar products like Nutella can lead to chronic exposure to high levels of glucose, a factor contributing to the risk of dementia.
+Regular consumption of high-sugar products such as Nutella can lead to chronic exposure to high levels of glucose, a factor contributing to the risk of dementia.
+Excess sugar has a number of effects on the body, including fatigue of the pancreas, which manages the secretion of insulin (a hypoglycaemic hormone), thereby increasing the risk of blood sugar imbalances and associated complications.

-For example, consuming two spoonfuls of Nutella in the morning already represents almost all your recommended daily intake of sugar.
-If other sources of sugar are added throughout the day, excessive exposure becomes inevitable, with deleterious effects on cognitive and metabolic health.
+For example, eating two spoonfuls of Nutella in the morning already represents almost all your recommended daily intake of sugar.
+If you add other sources of sugar throughout the day, excessive exposure becomes inevitable, with deleterious effects on cognitive and metabolic health.

 In addition, the results showed that participants who consumed sugar-rich foods showed signs of more rapid cognitive deterioration, confirming the neurodegenerative effects of sugar.
 The research also revealed a non-linear relationship between sugar intake and cognitive disease, meaning that even modest increases in sugar consumption could exacerbate the risks.